Build Your Own Crystal Radio

 - Once you have removed the insulation, loop the wire back under the "GROUND" clip.
 Wrap the wire completely around the "GROUND" screw at least once so it stays in place.
 Do not tighten the screws yet.

 Figure 10.
 Loop the stripped portions of the tuning coil wire under the top "HEADPHONE" and "GROUND" clips.
+Remember to loop the wires around the screws in a clockwise direction.

 - Connect the antenna clip to the tuning rod and detector tie point.